Field guide to the EU Pay Transparency Directive

 Communicate your pay transparency story for maximum impact

-In order to find out more about how transparency and trust are transforming the candidate experience, read our blog post "A Matter of Trust: How the EU Pay Directive is Reshaping Hiring".
+To learn more about how transparency and trust are transforming the candidate experience, read our blog post "A Matter of Trust: How the EU Pay Directive is Reshaping Hiring".

-How to prepare for Day 1 compliance
+Prepare for Day 1 compliance with the EUPTD Checklist

-Given that the Directive takes effect on 7 June 2026, it’s wise to start preparing while waiting for each EU member state’s transposition.
+Given that the Directive takes effect on 7 June 2026, it’s wise to start preparing while waiting for each EU Member State’s transposition.
 Now is the time to review and establish equitable, justifiable salary ranges for all positions, clarify role requirements and progression criteria, quantify and qualify current compensation, and ensure that your recruiting and retention policies and teams are aligned.
 You’ll need to be able to report all compensation (base salary, benefits, commissions, and perks) as total annual salary, as required by the Directive.

 While the first reporting deadline is 7 June 2027, it requires 2026 data, meaning your HRIS and payroll systems should already be in a position to produce this information in the required format this year.
 This is not something to leave to chance.